priyapatelsp/Cat_Tool/README.md

 step 1: git clone https://github.com/priyapatelsp/Cat_Tool.git

-step 2: click and run the cat_tool.java file to start the project
+step 2: click and run the Cat_tool.java file to start the project

 Step 3: As soon as the java program run ,you would be provided multiple options get started , provide the instruction choosing from the list of instruction provided.